facebookarchive/origami/_documentation/index.md

 ## Cables
   Cables pass information (values) from patch to patch via their ports.
 Think of values like water and electricity, and cables as the pipes and cables that move them from place to place.
 The values flow in one direction: **left-to-right from an output to an input** of the same value type.

   To create a cable, drag from an output port (on the right of a patch) to an input port (on the left of a patch).
-Hold &#8997; and click to connect an Output to multiple Inputs quickly.
 To disconnect a cable, drag the right end out of the Input port.

   An Output may provide multiple cables, but an Input can only accept one cable at a time.
 Use patches like Math, Logic, Transition, or Multiplexer to combine or select from multiple cables.
+To quickly connect an ouput to multiple inputs, drag from the output and hold &#8997; while clicking on the inputs.

 ## Connecting them together
   An example of a typical setup of patches is shown below, where 3 different patches pass values to each other with cables through their ports in order to create an Interaction that Switches a Layer on and off.